brayandm/web-3d-slider/final-project/README.md

 -   Slides: Animation simulating a floating effect
 -   Fairies: Animation simulating a floating effect
 -   Background: Noise effect
+-   Ondrag animation: Circular movement of the slider and put the slides and fairies far away from the camera

 ## Shader Materials